Lexical similarity

 Lexical similarity can be used to evaluate the degree of genetic relationship between two languages.
 Percentages higher than 85% usually indicate that the two languages being compared are likely to be related dialects.

 The lexical similarity is only one indication of the mutual intelligibility of the two languages, since the latter also depends on the degree of phonetical, morphological, and syntactical similarity.
 The variations due to differing wordlists weigh on this.
-For example, lexical similarity between French and English is considerable in lexical fields relating to culture, whereas their similarity is smaller as far as basic (function) words are concerned.
+For example, the lexical similarity between French and English is considerable in lexical fields relating to culture, whereas their similarity is smaller as far as basic (function) words are concerned.
 Unlike mutual intelligibility, lexical similarity can only be symmetrical.

+East Asian languages

+There are words borrowed from Chinese which are called Sino-Korean vocabulary, and there are new Korean words created from Chinese characters, and there are also words borrowed from Sino-Japanese vocabulary.
+According to the Standard Korean Language Dictionary published by the National Institute of Korean Language (NIKL), Sino-Korean represents approximately 57% of the Korean vocabulary.